mmn599/visualize/README.md

 # Visualize

 Visualize is a SQL Server tool to create data visualizations without the data leaving the server.
-It uses Machine Learning Services for SQL Server

 # Getting Started